troclaux/notes/system_design.md

   - REST vs GraphQL vs gRPC
   - api gateway to manage traffic

+## CAP theorem

+- a distributed system can only guaranteee 2 out of following 3 properties at the same time
+  - Consistency: every read receives the most recent write or an error
+  - Availability: every request gets a non-error message, without guarantee that it contains the most recent write
+  - Partition tolerance: the system continues to operate despite arbitraty partitioning due to network failures

+- distributed system: group of independent computers or nodes that work together as a single system to provide a unified experience to users

 ## pub/sub architecture

 > pattern that software systems can use to communicate